Do you have any advice for buying leggings that for sure won’t show my underwear during yoga?

 The more expensive a pair of leggings (and the more active-wear focused the brand is) the more likely they will both last longer and keep everything covered.
 Unfortunately, there are some very expensive workout clothes that still suck.
 So check the reviews, know the return/exchange policy before you buy, and when you find a brand that works for you it might be time to stock up.

 Cold wash and air dry!
 Heat speeds the breakdown of spandex and elastane/elastic, and spandex (or elastane/elastic) is what makes your leggings stretchy.
 When a pair of leggings has lost its shape, it’s usually because the spandex has broken down too far to be useful.
+(I included some more details about cold washing and air drying in response to the question How many times is too many times to wear much loved clothing before you have to get rid of it? here.)

 Buy the right size!
 When you buy leggings that are a size too small, not only are they harder to put on, but they also have to stretch extra even when you aren’t moving, which puts more stress on the fabric, which wears it out faster.